SaturnsVoid/Project-Whis/README.md

 ![](https://blockchain.info/Resources/buttons/donate_64.png)

-Taking time out of my life to study, code and debug projects like these takes time and money away from me, any support will be apricated and will aid in the future projects I am working on and plan to release.
+Taking time out of my life to study, code and debug projects like these takes time and money away from me and my family, any support will be apricated and will aid in the future projects I am working on and plan to release.

 Please Donate To Bitcoin Address: **1AEbR1utjaYu3SGtBKZCLJMRR5RS7Bp7eE**